Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Overall Thoughts

 Pressler sits in an awkward spot.
-It’s more expensive than The Clark (which is newer and has better finishes) but less connected than the core mid-rises (which are closer to Trader Joe’s and the lake).
+It costs more than The Clark, which is newer and has better finishes.
+But it’s less connected than the core mid-rises that are closer to Trader Joe’s and the lake.
 The neighborhood feel is genuine.
 The blocks around Pressler do have a residential quality that downtown proper doesn’t.
 But at $1,830+ for a 1BR, you’re paying almost as much as Gables Park Plaza without the location to match.

 Tour The Clark first.
 If you like the West End vibe but want a quieter street, Pressler is the next stop.
 If the pricing pushes you toward $1,900, compare Gables Park Plaza at $1,851+ where you get shared amenities with Park Tower and a 5-minute walk to everything.